oric-software/glOric/readme.md

 Change the line to `#define LRSDEMO` if you want ot build the LORES mode demo.

 Change the line to `#define TEXTDEMO` if you want ot build the text mode demo.

+Change the line to `#define COLORDEMO` if you want ot build the color mode demo.

 #### Building the demo